tanyaweaver/python-dev-accelerator/source/lectures/array.rst

     * ``get(A, i)``: get the value of the ``i``th element of array ``A``
     * ``size(A)``: return the size/length of the array
     * ``remove(A, i)``: removes a value from the array, maintaining array size

+.. slide:: Motivation
+    :level: 2

+    .. rst-class:: build

+    * Take advantage of contiguous memory to organize fixed-width groups of bits (data) in a list.
+    * In the most basic version, it cannot be changed (immutable).
+A number of memory slots are allocated and filled with data
+    * Arrays are used to represent matrices, vectors (tuples in Python).
+    * Random access to data

 .. slide:: Attributes